mattman00000/forclip/README.md

 # forclip
 Simplified clipboard-to-command-line iteration.
+Works for Command Prompt, with PowerShell soon and bash eventually.